0atman/noboilerplate/scripts/37-functional-rust.md

 But Formal Methods are expensive, require using unusual external verification languages, and most damning for web and application developers, they slow down iteration.

-After graduating university and getting a web development job, I despaired that the safety and guarantees of the formal systems that I had been introduced to weren't available to me as a web developer.
+After graduating from university and getting a web development job, I despaired that the safety and guarantees of the formal systems that I had been introduced to weren't available to me as a web developer.

 I was going to have to act if I wanted to live in a different world.